VCA-EPFL/dataflow-rewriter/Graphiti/Examples/Noc/NOTES.md

 - Tried using Vector for `fin_range` to keep the length information in the type to avoid cast, did not work

+- We need to clean up proofs and definitions, it is getting everywhere…

+- We need to simplify `dep_foldr` when β is a product type, so when we are producing DPList'